 We will obtain consent from the responsible individuals to use pupil images.
 When doing so we will clearly explain how the photograph and/or video will be collected and used to both the parent/carer and pupil when obtaining consent.
+We do this at the start of every year by sending home a 'Photography and Filming Consent Form' for parents to opt in and out of various photography/filming opportunities.

 Consent can be refused or withdrawn at any time.
-If consent is withdrawn, we will delete the photograph or video and not distribute it further.